maddagada/Event-Mania/app/Documentation.md

      I can see the price of the item per day

- 4. As a User I would like to know the number of pieces available per item and rental supplies delivery options, so I can decide on renting an item with them
+ 4. As a User I want to know the number of pieces available per item and items delivery options, so I can decide on renting an item with them

   ###### Acceptance Criteria: